-- Conduction of Data Protection Agreements with vendors that process personal data on behalf of the Educational Institute (e.g., with the company that provides the online platform). - Proper Information to the students and teachers relating the process of their personal data. - Conduction of Record of Processing Activities. - Appointment of a Data Protection Officer. - Conduction of a Data Protection Impact Assessment for the highrisk activities, in order to take special measures for the protection of students' and teachers' personal data.
+- Conduction of Data Protection Agreements with vendors that process personal data on behalf of the Educational Institution. - Proper Information to the students and teachers related to the process of their personal data. - Conduction of Record of Processing Activities. - Appointment of a Data Protection Officer. - Conduction of a Data Protection Impact Assessment for the high-risk activities, in order to take special measures for the protection of students' and teachers' personal data.